Acronis Software Engineer Salary in Bulgaria | BGN 67.5K-BGN 92.6K+ | Levels.fyi

 The median Software Engineer compensation in Bulgaria package at Acronis totals BGN 92.6K per year.
-View the base salary, stock, and bonus breakdowns for Acronis's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Acronis's total compensation packages.
 Last updated: 9/30/2025

 Company